 Knowledge of EMI/EMC

-Electromagnetic interference (EMI) and electromagnetic compatibility (EMC) are two basic but essential skills you must learn.
+Electromagnetic interference (EMI) and electromagnetic compatibility (EMC) are two basic but essential skills to master.
 This topic primarily deals with the wireless transfer of power between devices.

 Before making a real-life model in power electronics, it is necessary to first create a blueprint of the machine.
 This process helps you find issues and saves time.
 Programs like MATLAB and MULTI SIM should be learned for this purpose.